-Figure 2-8.
+Figure 2-11.
 HDCP Port Combined-Format Byte Read

-Figure 2-9 illustrates a byte write access.
+Figure 2-12 illustrates a byte write access.
 As for combined-format read accesses, the HDCP port must support multi-byte writes with auto-increment, again with an exception for KSV FIFO writes where the implicit address increment moves through the KSV FIFO data structure rather than through the HDCP port address space.
-Auto-incremented sequential accesses that start before the KSV FIFO address and cross through the KSV FIFO address read only the first byte of the KSV FIFO and then continue incrementing through the HDCP port address space.

-Figure 2-9.
+Auto-incremented sequential s Slave Addr (7) w Α Offset Addr (8) Α Write Data (8) Α Ρ Figure 2-12.
 HDCP Port Byte Write

-In order to minimize the number of bits that must be transferred for the link integrity check, a second read format must be supported by all HDCP Receivers and by HDCP Transmitters that do not implement a hardware $I^2C$ master.
-This access, shown in Figure 2-10, has an implicit offset address equal to 0x08, the starting location for $R_i$ .
+In order to minimize the number of bits that must be transferred for the link integrity check, a second read format must be supported by all HDCP Receivers and by HDCP Transmitters that do not implement a hardware I^2C master.
+This access, shown in Figure 2-13, has an implicit offset address equal to 0x08, the starting location for R_i '.
 The short read format may be uniquely differentiated from combined reads by tracking STOP conditions (P) on the bus.
 Short reads must be supported with auto-incrementing addresses.

-Figure 2-10.
+Figure 2-13.
 HDCP Port Link Integrity Message Read